magit/magit/README.md

 other things it explains how to install only some packages from Melpa and others from Marmalade, and how to use `package.el` with older versions of Emacs.

-### Installing from Marmalade

-For the time being we recommend that you install the development version available from Melpa, because the latest Magit release (which is what you get from Marmalade) is very outdated.
-If you are using the development version of Emacs, then you have to do so, because it contains an incompatible change that breaks the last Magit release.

 ### Installing from Git